 Here to help is the ISUtrecht Parent Support Group.
 Dedicated PSG members provide a lifeline to new families, giving them all the information they need, whilst at the same time bringing them into contact with other parents at the school.
 The PSG also organises coffee mornings, excursions and other social events.

-Another really good port of call is the Expat Centre Utrecht, which is located in the city hall.
+Another really good port of call is the International Welcome Centre Utrecht Region (IWC) which is located in the city hall.
 The centre is manned by Access, a long standing voluntary organisation that serves the international community in the Netherlands.
 You can find great stories of other expats living in Utrecht telling you about their adventures, as well as a useful moving guide on the Utrecht Region portal.

 Of course you can also connect to other expats living in the Utrecht area through social media.
 There are for instance several blogs to be found on the internet about life in Utrecht from an expat perspective.
 There are also several Facebook groups that you can subscribe to (Utrecht mamas; Expats in Utrecht; Expats Utrecht).
 You can find the school’s parent community on Facebook too.
 Do you want to meet up with other expats in Utrecht?
 Than the ‘Make the most of Utrecht’ group might be for you!

 Please find a few websites, dedicated to expat life in the Netherlands, here: